A Guide to the Ranking Order of Police

 • Serving as a liaison between upper and lower management

-To continue advancing in your career, seek opportunities for new assignments and additional training in the police department.
-This will show others that you have an interest in learning and taking on new challenges.
+To work toward advancement upward through the levels of police officers, seek opportunities for new assignments and additional training in the police department.
+This may demonstrate your interest in learning and taking on new challenges.

 Police Captain